bhargaviparanjape/bhargaviparanjape.github.io/index.md

 My research focuses on explainable AI and interpretability of deep neural models, with a focus on natural language processing tasks and pretrained models.
 I am currently working on developing evaluation and modeling techniques for large pretrained langauge models to provide [faithful](https://arxiv.org/abs/2004.03685), yet readable, explanations for their decisions.

+I was a visiting researcher at Facebook AI Research, Seattle in 2020.
 I have an MS in Language Technology from [LTI](https://www.lti.cs.cmu.edu/), Carnegie Mellon University and a B.Tech in Computer Science and Engineering from [IIT Kharagpur](http://cse.iitkgp.ac.in/).
 My [CV](https://bhargaviparanjape.github.io/documents/Resume_2020.pdf).

 ---